ARTICLES OF INCORPORATION

 CONSENT TO APPOINTMENT AS REGISTERED AGENT

-I, MOTT T. GREENE, hereby consent to serve as registered agent, in the State of Washington, for the corporation herein named.
+I, SETH WEINBERGER, hereby consent to serve as registered agent, in the State of Washington, for the corporation herein named.
 I understand that as agent for the corporation, it will be my responsibility to receive all Service of Process in the name of the corporation; to forward all mail to the corporation; and to immediately notify the office of the Secretary of State in the event of my resignation or of any change in the registered office address of the corporation for which I am agent.

 FACULTY CLUB OF THE UNIVERSITY OF PUGET SOUND

 IN LIEU OF AN ORGANIZATIONAL MEETING

 Pursuant to RCW 24.03.465 the following Action of the Board of Trustees of FACULTY CLUB OF THE UNIVERSITY OF PUGET SOUND in lieu of an organizational a meeting is reported.
 Consent is given to the following action by all the Trustees signing these minutes.

 RESOLVED that the Articles of Incorporation and Certificate of Incorporation [to be] filed on __Feb 23 1997_________and returned by the Washington Secretary of State be inserted in the minute book; it is

 FURTHER RESOLVED that the proposed Bylaws of the corporation in the form presented to the Trustees are adopted as the Bylaws of the corporation; it is

 FURTHER RESOLVED that the Bylaws be signed by the Trustees and filed with these Minutes; it is

 FURTHER RESOLVED that the form of corporate seal, an imprint of which is presented in the margin, is hereby adopted as the form of corporate seal to be used by this corporation; it is